mskblackbelt/Chem357/Syllabus_DW Chem357.md

 Course goal
 :
-Chemistry 357 is a physical chemistry laboratory course.
-By the end of this course, you will have experience with the a number of techniques related to kinetics and quantum chemical phenomena.
-You will learn a variety of instrumental and computational techniques designed to help you understand fundamental chemical processes.
+Chemistry 357 is a laboratory course in physical chemistry.
+By the end of this course, you will have experience with a  variety of instrumental and computational techniques designed to help you understand fundamental processes  related to kinetics and quantum chemical phenomena.

 : This course is intended to help you grow as a scientist by:
 :
 1. exposing you to a variety of chemical modeling and characterization techniques, and
-2. guiding your development of better reasoning and critical thinking skills for problem solving.
+2. developing your reasoning and critical thinking skills for better problem solving.

 Course Materials
 :